 Time to explore some more!

 But that’s enough rambling for now.
-This is a blog, after all–why not check out some of our favorite posts?
+This is a blog, after all–why not check out some of my favorite posts?

 - Georgia: Snowy slogs and spirit dogs: hiking in Mestia

 - Armenia: The view from the top: a visit to Haghpat monastery